bentomhall/nih-system/homebrewery/classes/5e-misc.md

 Target is within 600 miles|1-10|11-30|31-100
 Target is over 600 miles away|1-30|31-80|81-100

-Mishap here means you end up dumped in the Border Shadow (functionally the astral plane) and each character takes 4d10 force damage.
+Mishap here means you end up dumped in the astral plane and each character takes 4d10 force damage.

-Failure just means that the spell fizzles and the spell slot is consumed, but no other effects.
+Failure means that the spell fizzles and the spell slot is consumed, but no other effects.

 **Transport Via Plants**

 Changes
 - 6th level
-- Only works within a single contiguous forest
+- Only works within a single geographically-contiguous forest (generously understood)
 - Requires spending 1 hour marking a destination tree (which must be Large or larger)

 ### Advancement